wikimedia/design-codex/packages/codex-docs/docs/components/directives/tooltip.md

 </cdx-demo-wrapper>

-### Custom position
+### Custom placement

-The default placement of the tooltip is the `bottom` position.
-Specify the tooltip's placement by using arguments in your directive like `v-tooltip:top`.
-The `top` argument specifies to position the tooltip on top of the reference element.
+The default placement of the tooltip is `bottom`.
+Specify the placement by using an argument in your directive like `v-tooltip:top`.
+The `top` argument places the tooltip on top of the reference element.

-The tooltip can be positioned to these values:
+The tooltip can appear in the following places:
 - `bottom`, `bottom-start`, `bottom-end`
 - `top`, `top-start`, `top-end`
 - `right`, `right-start`, `right-end`